-FINDLAY MARTIN, writer of powerslamonline.co.uk and former editor of Power Slam: The Wrestling Magazine, has authored two eBooks: Pro Wrestling Through The Power Slam Years: 1994-2014 and The Power Slam Interviews Volume 1.
+FINDLAY MARTIN, writer of powerslamonline.co.uk and former editor of Power Slam: The Wrestling Magazine, has authored three eBooks: Pro Wrestling Through The Power Slam Years: 1994-2014, The Power Slam Interviews Volume 1 and The Power Slam Interviews Volume 2.

-Here are synopses of the two eBooks . . .
+Here are synopses of the three eBooks . . .

 PUBLISHED IN September 2015, Pro Wrestling Through The Power Slam Years: 1994-2014 is a detailed history of pro wrestling during that two-decade period, with analysis of 1992-1994 and 2015.
 All new content, The Power Slam Years is not a collection of articles which were published in Power Slam: The Wrestling Magazine.